What if you could observe the return back to normal function?

 PhotoMed’s team of nerdy software and hardware engineers uncomfortably backed into these questions.
 We still don’t have answers after 20 years and self-funding of $20M.
 Machine learning (ML) techniques uncovered a few interesting features of anti-aging.
 It may be that ML works more efficiently with events in real time rather than it works with slow processes.

-The team’s task was to develop systems to test PhotoMed’s therapy with patients having “nothing worked” types of pain.
+The team’s task was to develop PhotoMed’s quantum normalization therapy (QNT) for patients having “nothing worked” types of pain.
 Surgeries, medications, opioids, more surgeries, you get the picture.
-The patient’s disorders were not expected to improve.
-(You can read about the therapy elsewhere on this website.)
+The patient’s disorders were not expected to improve because they had already tried everything for years.
+And nothing worked.

 Reversing diabetic numbness to avoid wounds and amputations.